embicoin/coin-valuator/README.md

 ##Donation
 18xgGTTzZU9etyBt5wC8gS2tKn5No33jw3(BTC)

-If you want me to add exchanges, coins,etc... donate first and tweet your requests with your btc address to @storj_jp
+If you want me to add exchanges, coins,etc... donate first and tweet your requests to @storj_jp with your btc address.

 (Your donation never gurantee to meet your requests.)